python/cpython/Doc/library/pickle.rst

    For the old ASCII-based pickle protocol 0 you can use either text mode or binary mode as long as you stay consistent.
-It is preferred to always use binary mode, because a pickle file written in text mode on Windows not always can be correctly unpickled on Unix or in Python 3.
+It is preferred to always use binary mode, because a pickle file written in text mode on Windows not always can be correctly unpickled on other systems and in Python 3.

    A pickle file written with protocol 0 in binary mode will contain lone linefeeds as line terminators and therefore will look "funny" when viewed in Notepad or